-The Sentinel Space Telescope will take about four years to build and test, with a scheduled launch in 2017-18, aboard a Falcon 9 rocket.
-After 6.5 years of operation, Sentinel will discover about 500,000 NEAs.
-Sentinel will compile the definitive catalog of NEAs, and within a few years nearly all NEAs known to humanity will have been discovered by Sentinel (more than 98% after 6.5 years).
+The Sentinel Space Telescope will take about four years to build and test, with a scheduled launch in 2018-19, aboard a Falcon 9 rocket.
+After 6.5 years of operation, Sentinel will discover about 500,000 Near-Earth Asteroids (NEAs).
+The Sentinel Mission will compile the definitive catalog of NEAs, and within a few years nearly all NEAs known to humanity will have been discovered by Sentinel (more than 98% after 6.5 years).

-As Sentinel orbits the Sun every 7 months, its field of view (looking away from the Sun) will sweep around the sky.
+As the Sentinel Space Telescope orbits the Sun every seven months, its field of view (looking away from the Sun) will sweep around the sky.
 Sentinel will make repeated observations of the sky in infrared looking for objects that move: asteroids.
-Sentinel will transmit the data on the locations of these asteroids back to Earth where the discoveries will be confirmed and the positions of the asteroids will be mathematically pieced together into orbits.
+Our telescope will transmit the data on the locations of these asteroids back to Earth where the discoveries will be confirmed and the positions of the asteroids will be mathematically pieced together into orbits.